LMM COVID-19 Response

 Lutheran Metropolitan Ministry (LMM) continues to follow the most up-to-date information regarding COVID-19 (Coronavirus) and advance our safety and business continuity plans in coordination with various public and private sector partners.
 We have and will continue to implement measures to keep our clients, volunteers, partners, staff and the broader community safe, following the guidance of the Centers for Disease Control, National Institute of Health, Governor Mike DeWine’s office and the Ohio Department of Health.

-When the potentially devastating impact of COVID-19 became clear in early March, it became necessary to allocate and prioritize our human, financial and physical resources to provide the most essential services: sheltering adults, families and youth; providing meals to shelter residents; and supporting the health and well-being of persons under guardianship.
+Since early March, we have allocated and prioritized our human, financial and physical resources to provide the most essential services: sheltering adults, families and youth; providing meals to shelter residents; and supporting the health and well-being of persons under guardianship.
 It has taken the full effort of our team to respond to this rapidly changing environment and ensure service continuity.
 Staff partners are supporting essential services in many ways – whether on the front lines or behind the scenes.
 These efforts, in combination with the generosity of the philanthropic community, relief funding from governmental sources and a number of individual donations have allowed us to sustain financially.
-LMM continues to serve our clients, and has expanded to support partner organizations as they manage their own COVID response.
+LMM’s services remain vital, especially at this time, and we have expanded our services and are lending support to partner organizations as they manage their own COVID response.

 - Richard Sering Center at 4515 Superior Ave. and Health & Wellness Services at 4100 Franklin Blvd. are closed to the public;